roh777/Notes/README.md

 # Notes

-Notes that I have made while learning.

-Disclaimer : These can be incorrect or wrong.
+Notes taken while learning some basic concepts and frameworks.